cloudmcloudyo/capstone/README.md

 2. Jerry, George, Elaine and Kramer are definite leading charaters with most lines and line words and therefore I assume that most of the model outputs will consist of dialogues among them.
 3. As the average line length is 13 words, I may not want my model to learn the scripts with a number smaller than that, otherwise not enough information will be fed into the model to effectively learn.
 In the similar sense, considering the nature of conversations, I may not want my model to have too many lines to look at either, as that way will create noises.
 4. Although I perceived distinctive personalities for the 4 leading characters from the show, I didn't see enough distinction from their lines.
 They have similar sentiment results and simlar word usages.
 If anything, Kramer may be the only one who shows slight difference from his three friends.
-5. I would expect to see a lot of repetition of "meaningless" high frequency words such as "yeah yeah", "oh yeah", "don know", "don think", "don want" in the generated scripts.
+5. I would expect to see many repetitions of "meaningless" high frequency words such as "yeah yeah", "oh yeah", "don know", "don think", "don want" in the generated scripts.

 <a id='modeling_and_tuning'></a>
 ### Modeling and Tuning